 COAST delivers and facilitates workshops to learn more about sea life for the public and for schools.
 We are happy to adapt sessions for groups.
-For example, in spring and summer 2018 at the Octopus Centre we had the following activities:
+For example, in spring and summer 2018 at the Discovery Centre we had the following activities:

 Seaweed identification and foraging: we organised a course where interested people, including local restaurant owners, learnt about edible seaweeds and plants from Mark at Galloway Wild Foods.